 Laminate wood flooring

-A wood effect laminate floor is the cheapest way to get the stylish look of timber in your home.
+A wood effect laminate floor from a company such as True Hardwoods, is the cheapest way to get the stylish look of timber in your home.
 It is much easier to fit than hardwood flooring and requires less maintenance.
 Laminate flooring can last for years without needing any more attention than regular cleaning, whereas real wood needs to be treated and regularly resealed in order to keep it looking its best.
 However while scratches can be sanded and polished out of wood, laminate flooring is more susceptible to damage as scratches cannot be easily rectified.

 Engineered wood flooring